ctrf-io/wdio-ctrf-json-reporter/README.md

 npm run wdio
 ```

-You'll find a JSON file named `ctrf-report.json` in the `ctrf` directory.
+In the `ctrf` directory, you will find the JSON report files generated for each spec.

 ## Reporter Options